DoSomething/contentful-prototype/docs/README.md

 ## Getting Started

-Please refer to the following sections for information on either developing for the platform, or for instructions on how to edit content on the platform.
+Please refer to the following sections for information on either developing for the platform, or for instructions on how to publish content on the platform.

 ### Development Information